queueit/ios-webui-sdk/README.md

 As the App developer you must manage the state (whether user was previously queued up or not) inside the apps storage.
 After you have received the "notifyYourTurn callback", the app must remember this, possibly with a date / time expiration.
-When the user goes to the next page - you check this state, and only call QueueITEngine.run in the case where the user did not previously queue up.
+When the user wants to navigate to specific screen on the app which needs Queue-it protection, your code will check this state/saved variable, and only call SDK method QueueITEngine.run in the case the user did not previously queue up (or his session time expired).
 When the user clicks back, the same check needs to be done.

-### Getting the status of a waiting room
+### Using QueueITWaitingRoomProvider and QueueITWaitingRoomView (From SDK version 3.3.0)

-If you're using version ```3.1.14``` or newer, it's possible to get the state of the waiting room using the new ```QueueITWaitingRoomProvider``` with one of the following methods:
+If you're using SDK version ```3.3.0``` or newer, it's possible to get finner control of application queueing logic using methods exposed by the new ```QueueITWaitingRoomProvider``` and ```QueueITWaitingRoomView``` instead of the single run function exposed by QueueITEngine.

+#### Verifying if user need to wait with QueueITWaitingRoomProvider
+Using one of ```QueueITWaitingRoomProvider``` methods below, it is possible to check if the given end user needs to wait on the waiting room, or for example the waiting room status is on idle or safetynet modes and there is no need to wait / open the webview and show the waiting room.
 * ```TryPass```
 * ```TryPassWithEnqueueToken```
 * ```TryPassWithEnqueueKey```